A0Pizza/libre-duel/README.md

 - `lune run syncback`: Sync ServerStorage and Workspace into the filesystem. ⚠️ This is buggy and may need to be run multiple times.
 I will try to fix it.

 Question: How do I know I can trust all this?
 Answer: This is not something that really belongs in this README.
-If you want, we can talk about it in the Revolt server.
+If you want, we can talk about it in the Stoat (formerly known as Revolt) server.

 ### Add a feature